Summer is here – Are you ready?

-In the blink of an eye, Spring has officially arrived.
-With the arrival of Spring, the end of the year seems to be getting closer.
-In the King Recruit office, our Spring preparation is in hand, paving the way for some exciting projects in the coming months such as a new website and some in-house hiring!
+In the blink of an eye, Q3 has officially arrived.
+With the arrival of Summer, the end of the year seems to be getting closer.
+In the King Recruit office, our Q3 preparation is in hand, paving the way for some exciting projects in the coming months such as a new website and some in-house hiring!

 Now is a great time to take stock.
 Remember the goals you set at the start of the year, either personally or for your Team; how are they shaping?